 A traditional steel thermometer, the Wilton candy thermometer is 14.7″ tall and has an in-built pan clip to attach it to the side of your pan.

-Although some users have found that the panning clip is less than robust and will come loose during use.
+However, some users have found that the panning clip is less than robust and will come loose during use.
 It also has a hanging loop.

-This thermometer measures a temperature range of between 60°F and 400°F which makes it suitable for a range of measuring needs.
+This thermometer measures a temperature range of between 60°F and 400°,F which makes it suitable for a range of measuring needs.

 - Tall steel candy thermometer